iturdikulov/notes/my_routine.md

 - 35 minutes of run session.
 - Take a shower with cold water (at least in the end).

-## 2. Work session, focusing on the most important tasks ~ 3 hours
+## 2. Work session

 - Remove devices from charging if required, connect tokens.
 - Disable distractions (`dnd`), prepare water, breath deeply and start.
+There was numerious times when I get some notification, which I won't read now...
 - Set "Working" music playlist.
 - Warmup a little with easy tasks, then go to most important ones.
 - Focus on **main tasks**, go from hard to easy or important to less important.